Saudia-ry/ITE1100_Tut_4/README.md

 Collaborator: Stephan Sewpersaud

 The purpose of creating this respository was to familiarize the student with the Git and GitHub interface.
-This is a step-by-step outline of the actions taken to create a respository, to engage a collaborator, add brnaches, a name.py file, commit the file then push the branch to Github.
-After which a PR request will be made, approved by the collaborator then merged into the main (master) branch.
+This is a step-by-step outline of the actions taken to create a respository, to engage a collaborator, add branches, a name.py file, commit the file then push the branch to Github.
+After which a PR request will be made, approved by the collaborator then the created branch will be merged into the main (master) branch.

 Steps followed:
   1. Creation of a GitHub account and downloading Git software.